Erich Fromm

 Erich Fromm (1900 – 1980), was one of the four major influences on the development of my ideas in the early 1980s, as I set out to use my skills as an information systems architect to design a life-enhancing global economy that would give everyone on the planet the opportunity to realize their fullest potential as human beings before our inevitable demise.
 The others at that time were David Bohm, Pierre Teilhard de Chardin, and Arthur Koestler.

 By looking at business through the eyes of information systems architects, rather than through the financial models of economists, accountants, and bankers, such a Sharing Economy is theoretically possible.
-It would need to be developed in harmony with the fundamental law of the Universe, which Heraclitus called the Hidden Harmony.
-But without a massive awakening of Love, Intelligence, and Consciousness this natural way of managing our business affairs looks quite impractical.
+It would need to be developed in harmony with the fundamental law of the Universe, which Heraclitus aptly called the Hidden Harmony and I call the Principle of Unity or Cosmic Equation.

 But what is this sickness that most are suffering from?
-Well, we first need to note that this is not a physical illness, but a mental disorder.
-As Fromm wrote in 1947, we humans are the least instinctive of all the animals.
+Well, we first need to note that this is not a physical illness, but a psychospiritual disorder.
+As Fromm wrote in Man for Himself in 1947, we humans are the least instinctive of all the animals.
 Using the metaphor of a computer, very few of our thoughts and actions are hard-wired.
 The innate instincts and automatic reflexes of babies to suck, grasp, cry, and respond to stimuli mostly disappear within the first few months of life.

-Our learning—corresponding to software and data in computers—mostly determines the way that we view the world and ourselves, and hence our behaviour.
+Our learning – corresponding to software and data in computers – mostly determines the way that we view the world and ourselves, and hence our behaviour.
 Our minds, stimulated by the Divine Power of Life, determine how we think and act, far more than our brains.
+To Fromm, therefore, life is an art, as Rainer Funk highlighted in one of his three biographies, as his literary executor.
+In Fromm’s words:

 These observations changed my life, as I had found the root cause of conflict and suffering that I had been searching for since I was seven years of age.
 Humans have been fighting each other for millennia, suffering grievously as a consequence, because people have become experientially and cognitively separate from Divine Reality.